Last year we decided to explore the Bronte county visiting several landscapes related to the fascinating world of the Bronte sisters.

 There is a very scenic walk there past the Bronte Waterfall as well.
 It’s also a popular accommodation for camping.

 The place is hosted by the couple Richard and Barbara Trainer.
 We just had the opportunity of meeting Richard, that was also in charge of the café at the Ponden Mill as well that week.

-We got a quite large in-suite room with windows overlooking to the Worth river.
-Its rustic décor with a comfy king size bed, a large sofa and a bathroom equipped with a large bathtub and all amenities a fine B&B guest house should provide.
+We got a quite large in-suite room with windows overlooking the Worth river.
+Its rustic décor with a comfy king-size bed, a large sofa, and a bathroom equipped with a large bathtub and all amenities a fine B&B guest house should provide.

 I confess being a bit afraid of sleeping in this accommodation after having a chat paranormal experiences connected to this place.
-Mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.
+The mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.

-The bathtub is a gorgeous feature to this room.
+The bathtub is a gorgeous feature of this room.
 It’s large and perfect for having a soak.
 I love its décor.
-The use of checked floor gave an air of modern to such a classic ambient.
+The use of the checked floor gave an air of modern to such a classic ambient.

 It’s totally pitch-black outside during the night, so it’s highly recommended to have a torch with you when deciding to go for a walk or a meal at the pub next door.

-Food at this traditional pub is local sourced and it’s delicious, to say the least.
+The food at this traditional pub is locally sourced and it’s delicious, to say the least.
 Don’t skip dessert when visiting it and ask for the cheesecake of the day that you won’t regret it.

-Nearby the accommodation is placed the Ponden Reservoir, another popular attraction.
-It holds sport activities and it’s also a beautiful spot in the picturesque Yorkshire.
+Nearby the accommodation is placed in the Ponden Reservoir, another popular attraction.
+It holds sports activities and it’s also a beautiful spot in the picturesque Yorkshire.

-I loved my staying at this bed and breakfast and I would recommend this place to anyone interested in get into the history of this fascinating part of Yorkshire.
+I loved my stay at this bed and breakfast and I would recommend this place to anyone interested in getting into the history of this fascinating part of Yorkshire.